top of page

 MAR 2026

-Woodburytype of Charles Baudelaire by Etienne Carjat, ca. 1863.
+Woodburytype of Charles Baudelaire by Étienne Carjat, c.
+1863.

 All images are included for educational purposes only, with copyright retained by their respective creators.
 Image-related concerns are addressed promptly.

-Museums dismissed photography.
-Critics called it craft.
-Yet artists adopted it behind closed doors, sometimes in direct contradiction to their stated commitments.
-Ingres, a staunch defender of drawing, used photographs for composition.
-Degas staged photographic studies not to document but to complicate realism, running the figure through a second logic of seeing before returning to the hand.
-These cases showed the tool becoming a detachable way of looking, portable, repeatable, hard to unlearn.
-The emergence of the peintre-photographe, artists painting over photographs or moving between media, confirmed the pattern: the tool's authority could be bent back toward intention, but only through visible decisions.
-Visual authority had learned to travel away from visible deliberation, and it travelled fast.
+Museums dismissed photography, and critics called it craft, yet artists adopted it behind closed doors in direct contradiction to their stated commitments.
+Those contradictions are analytically revealing rather than merely biographical.
+Ingres, who defended drawing as the foundation of pictorial authority, used photographs for composition.
+Degas staged photographic studies as instruments of complication rather than documentation, running the figure through a second logic of seeing before returning to the hand.
+The camera was becoming a detachable way of looking, portable and repeatable and difficult to unlearn, and the emergence of the peintre-photographe, artists who painted over photographs or moved freely between media, confirmed the pattern at the level of practice.
+The camera's authority could be bent back toward intention, but only through decisions the viewer could identify: choices made visible against the grain of the tool's default.

 Daguerreotype Self-Portrait of Robert Cornelius, 1839